The Nature of Sanctity

 The Nature of Sanctity: A Dialogue by the Catholic author Ida Friederike Coudenhove is a book about holiness and what it means to be a saint.
 It explores this topic through the lens of the life of St. Elizabeth of Hungary.
 Coudenhove is more well known today by her married name, Ida Friederike Görres.

 The Nature of Sanctity was first published in English in 1932 by Sheed and Ward.
 It was translated from the German by Ruth Bonsall and Edward Ingram Watkin.
 This book was originally published in German in 1931 as Gespräch um die heilige Elisabeth.
 Ein Dialog über die Heiligkeit.

 Catholic historian Christopher Dawson and T.F.
 Burns selected the short book The Nature of Sanctity to include as part of volume one, Essays on Religion and Culture, in the series The Persistence of Order.
 Essays on Religion and Culture was first published in 1932 by Sheed and Ward in London and then republished in 2019 by Cluny Media.

+The English Dominican priest Gerald Vann, OP praised The Nature of Sanctity, writing that in Ida Coudenhove's "essay, The Nature of Sanctity, the humanness of Christian holiness was magnificently stated."

 The Nature of Sanctity, along with the book The Burden of Belief by Ida Coudenhove, inspired the book Dare to Live!
 Is Our Religion a Burden or a Boon? from 1941 by the American Carmelite priest Rev. Albert H. Dolan; Regarding his inspiration for Dare to Live!, Dolan describes The Nature of Sanctity and The Burden of Belief as "magnificent volumes."
 Dare to Live! was republished in 2015 by Aeterna Press.